sean5505/bikeSwoonRestaurantWebsite/README.md

 For login authentication, I opted to utilize `Firebase`, taking advantage of serveral features such as createEmailAndPassword and googleSignIn for managing users.

+For testing, I utilized `Vitest`, primairly since I used Vite as the build tool for this project and Vitest is optimized for usage with Vite.
+I extended the testing utility with `React-Testing-Library` to elevate DOM testing capabilities.

-In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` improve code quality.
+In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` improve code quality for form validation.

 ## Challenges